jassielof/typst-templates/latex-reborn/template/report.typ

 This is the background chapter.
 Here, we provide some background information on the topic of the report.

+This is the background chapter.
+Here, we provide some background information on the topic of the report.

 === Background Section
 This is the background chapter.
 Here, we provide some background information on the topic of the report.